itsAiham/dice_game/README.md

 ### UML

-Create uml for whoe packages.
+Create uml for whole the package.

 ```bash
 make pyreverse
 ```
+You got ump with .png extension within dice_game folder.

-Ganerate UML for game class
+To ganerate UML for only game class.

 ```bash